lovac42/ReMemorize/src/rememorize/config.md

 ### fuzz_days:
 Fuzz interval and due date? true or false
 Used by positive integer input during review or reschedule option in browser.
+Uses Anki's native fuzz api and works with load balancer or free weekend on V1 & V2.

+### fuzz_dues:
+Fuzz the due date? true or false
+Used by negative integer input during reviews.
+Uses Anki's native fuzz api and works with load balancer or free weekend on V2 only.

 ### bury_siblings:
 Bury sibling cards due today if the current card has been rescheduled.